goderich/dissertation/dissertation.md

 Plngawan *sapit* 'shoes' is distinct from the Proto-Atayal \*ɹamil 'shoes', cf. Truku Seediq *ramil* 'slippers'.
 It may be related to Hoanya *sapit* 'shoes', though the nature of Plngawan or Seediq contact with Hoanya, a Western Plains group whose language has long since gone extinct, is uncertain.

 In a few lexical items, Plngawan has an Atayal cognate, but with an irregular sound change that is also found in Seediq.
 For example, Plngawan *ʔ**um**pix* and Truku Seediq *ʔəpix* 'to press', cf. Proto-Atayal \*ʔuməpux.
-The last vowel is irregularly changed to /i/ in both Plngawan and Truku Seediq, but not other Seediq dialects, cf. Tkdaya Seediq ***m**epux* 'to press'.
+The last vowel is irregularly changed to /i/ in both Plngawan and Truku Seediq, but not other Seediq dialects, cf. Tgdaya Seediq ***m**epux* 'to press'.
 Plngawan still preserves a historical alternating vowel in some forms: AV subjunctive *ʔapix* or *ʔapux*, LV *ʔapix**an*** or *apx**an***.
 The presence of both forms in Plngawan suggests that it is the recipient, and not the source of the loan.
 Truku Seediq can thus be identified as the source of the Plngawan aberration.

 The language contact between Plngawan and Seediq was protracted, and persisted before and after sound changes in the former.
 This can be seen in sound correspondences, where Seediq /q/ may correspond to either /ʔ/ or /k/ in Plngawan, and Seediq /r/ may correspond to Plngawan /ɹ/ or /r/: Truku Seediq *qəpatur* and Plngawan *ʔapatuɹ* 'frog', but Seediq *c**əm**ilaq* 'to snap' and Plngawan *c**um**ilak* 'to cut open', Seediq *r**um**igaw* and Plngawan *r**um**igaw* 'to walk around, to stroll'.
 Words where Seediq /q/ and /r/ correspond to Plngawan /ʔ/ and /ɹ/, respectively, must be very early loans that underwent sound changes together with native vocabulary.
 Words where Seediq /q/ and /r/ correspond to Plngawan /k/ and /r/ are newer borrowings.